 You are in the heart of a beautiful village – brimming with Cotswold stone walls, tiled roofs, hanging baskets, two churches, cricket ground and jolly pub.
 This converted 1651 barn shares the owners’ drive; Karen and Paul, green-fingered, open their garden for cream teas in June.
 Step in to find ground-floor bedrooms, not huge but with thick mattresses and goose down, one with a charming wrought-iron bed, and super bathrooms with travertine floors and glass-tiled showers.
-More stylishness awaits at the top of the central spiral stair, where ancient oak beams support a large luminous living space of spotlit walls, wooden floors, charcoal sofas… and books, games, DVDs, freeview TV and wood-burner for cosy evenings in.
-To the side is the kitchen, a convivial space in which cooks can chop and stir; the round dining table with red chairs adds a bright note.
+More stylishness awaits at the top of the central spiral stair, where ancient oak beams support a large luminous living space of spotlit walls, wooden floors, charcoal sofas… and books, games, retro CDs, DVDs, freeview TV and wood-burner for cosy evenings in.
+To the side is the kitchen, a convivial space in which cooks can chop and stir.
 Walks are marked and gloriously rural; Stratford (for theatres) and Cheltenham (festivals and races) are close.
 Karen, a keen runner and mountain biker, will help you plan routes, and Bredon Hill beckons between old thatched roofs – take time to discover more.